profmancusoa/profmancusoa.github.io/src/routes/blog/introduzione-alla-quantum-security.md

 Per saperne di più sul funzionamento della quantum security ecco a voi un video di introduzione di Eye on Tech.
-<a href="https://youtu.be/_5NQf8k3Jo0" title="What is Quantum Cryptography?">What is Quantum Cryptography?
+<a rel=”nofollow” href="https://youtu.be/_5NQf8k3Jo0" title="What is Quantum Cryptography?">What is Quantum Cryptography?
 An Introduction</a>